Best Bait to Use for Catching Mice in a Nutshell:

 It is best to replace the bait after each time a mouse is caught.
 It is likely that the mouse will have nibbled some of the bait before triggering the trap mechanism.
 Other mice might detect this, and while this may not deter them, it is best if they are presented with fresh bait every time.

 You should also replace the bait if it is left in the trap without mouse activity for more than a few days to prevent it going stale.

-The answer there is to ensure that the only food supply available to the mice is the bait in the trap.
-However, if the uptake in bait is still much lower than you would expect, then experiment with changing the bait on a fairly regular basis.
+In addition ensure that the only food supply available is the bait in the trap.
+However, if the uptake of bait is still much lower than you would expect, then experiment with changing the bait on a fairly regular basis.

 Leave new bait in the trap for a day or two, and if it is not being as effective as you would like, change it to something else and try again.
-Use strong smelling sticky foods, such as peanut butter, cream cheeses, chocolate fudge, marshmallow, etc. Get inventive, try to think like a mouse, and you will have the success you want.
-Visit here to learn all you need to know about how to get rid of mice.
+Get inventive, think like a mouse, and you will be successful.